 What do you hope people take away from your Art?

 Being brought up amongst strong women who I was able to look up to, I felt the need to share that with others who probably didn’t have the same upbringing.
-It honestly makes you look at the world in a different perspective and in this generation, we can only grow by supporting each other.
+It honestly makes you look at the world from a different perspective and in this generation, we can only grow by supporting each other.
 The power to choose who you want to be and not be bound by societal demands is something I strongly believe in and something I hope anyone can take away from my work.
 I want people to look at my art and see something new in the ordinary.

 -